6 R’s of Cloud Migration Strategy

 This process ensures few to none changes into the underlying system as possible.
 During the discovery process, the qualified system is quick-wins.
 Migration happens with minimal cost and effort.
 However, the application and system usually involve a simple lift and shift.
 Such system isn’t expected to utilize the cloud native features and thus isn’t optimized to run in a cloud environment.
 Thus depending on the system, it may even be more expensive to run the newly migrated system on the cloud.
 These types of issues are considered before categorizing a system for migration.

 Rehosting or lift and shift migration strategy provide better ROI to the organization.
 This kind of migration involves very less cost.
 Soon, the target cloud is set up with the cloned server as the production as soon as possible.
 The end-user finds very less interruption.
 It replicates the on-premises architectures into the cloud.

 2. Refactoring (Re-Architect)

 Refactoring (Re-Architect) – It optimises an on-premises application to support cloud architecture.
 It is the second migration strategy.
 Usually, falls on the other extreme of the migration effort.
 Because it requires a complete change and reengineering of the system or application logic to fully make use of all the cloud features.

 The business performs a detailed business case analysis to justify the investment of the cost, effort and a potential business impact.
 It ensures that other alternatives are considered as well.

 3. Replatforming (Lift & reshape)

 Replatforming (Lift & reshape) – This type of migration is similar to re-hosting but requires few changes to the application.
 Amazon’s AWS Cloud Migration team refers to this approach as the lift-tinker-and shift.
 Even though this approach closely resembles re-hosting.
-The categorized differently based on changes.
-For example, in doing such migrations, an organization may plug its application to a new database system that’s on the cloud or change its web server from a proprietary version.
+They categorized differently based on changes.
+For example, in doing such migrations, an organization may plug its application into a new database system that’s on the cloud or change its web server from a proprietary version.
 Such as Weblogic to Apache Tomcat, an open source-based web server.
 So, for planning purposes, it’s important to categorize it as such.